I’ve just started sewing, which sewing machine do you recommend?

 Can I use images from your blog?

 Depends what you’re using it for.
 If you want to link to something in my blog and want to use an image in the link – that’s ok, but please credit the photograph to http://www.wendyward.co.uk and include a link back to the original source of the image.
-If you think an image is nice and want to use it on your own site to promote your own stuff then, erm, no!
-You’d be surprised at what some people will try, I kid you not and it’s easy to find.
+You’d be surprised at what some people will try and it’s easy to find.

 Can I reproduce your blog posts?